By: Tavaga Research

 However, if the current multi-cap funds opt for conversion into a large-cap and mid-cap fund, small-cap stocks that belong to such multi-cap funds will face the risk of offloading.

 Existing investors in multi-cap mutual funds may decide to exit such funds pointing to the upward revision of risk factors associated with small-cap funds.
 Therefore, investors may turn risk-averse and re-allocate their capital towards moderate risk investments.
 This poses another challenge for fund managers to advertise their funds.

 A buying opportunity in the small-cap sector seems plausible.
 Rebalancing of portfolios is likely to initiate a short-term uptrend in the broader markets.
 Fund managers on the lookout for small-cap stocks will deploy capital toward stocks that have exhibited strength in the current market situations.
 Therefore, stocks that are a part of outperforming small-cap mutual funds may witness a surge in demand.

 What does it mean for the Broader Markets?

 The data implies that small-cap stocks are deprived of potential participation from domestic institutions.
 Broader markets, such as mid-cap and small-cap sectors, are likely to experience a surge in equity capital infusion to the tune of Rs 40,000 crores.
 The move is likely to enable small-cap firms to raise more capital on the backdrop of increasing valuations.
 Such an event will address the disparity in the allocation of capital between benchmark stocks and broader market stocks.

-The new SEBI norm, combined with the loan restructuring option given by the RBI may prove to be the much-needed push for the firms affected by the pandemic caused due to COVID-19.
-The turn of events to follow will give way to lucrative opportunities for investing in the equity markets.
+To conclude, the turn of events to follow will give way to lucrative opportunities for investing in the equity markets.